ioccc-src/winner/1992/kivinen/README.md

 make alt
 ```

-We recommend the alt version first as the so you can see more what it looked
+We recommend that you try the alt version first so you can get a better idea of
-like back in 1992, with modern systems.
-See [original code](#original-code) for
+what this looked like back in 1992.
+See [original code](#original-code) for the
-the original should you wish to see what we mean.
+original should you wish to see what we mean.

-You can reconfigure the value to `usleep(3)`; see [try](#try) section below.

 ### Bugs and (Mis)features: